-When does French inheritance law and inheritance tax in France apply to your assets?
-This guide explains French inheritance rates, plus new inheritance laws for non-residents and foreigners.
+When do French inheritance law and inheritance tax in France apply to your assets?
+This guide explains French inheritance rates, plus the special rules for non-residents and foreigners.

-Once you become an official resident, retire in France, or buy French property, you will need to consider if French inheritance law and French succession laws apply to your assets.
-In some cases, foreigners and non-residents can choose the law of their country of nationality to apply, although there can still be some restrictions on how you can divide France-based assets under French succession law.
+Those who become official French residents, move to retire in France, or buy French property should consider whether French inheritance and succession laws apply to their assets.
+In some cases, foreigners and non-residents can choose the law of their country of nationality to apply, but there can be some restrictions on dividing France-based assets under French succession law.

-This guide explains the rules of French inheritance law and whether inheritance tax in France applies.
+This helpful guide explains the essentials of inheritance law in France, and includes the following topics:

 French inheritance law and succession rules

-French inheritance law derives from the French civil code and operates a residence-based system regarding inheritance law, meaning that French inheritance law applies to all French residents regardless of nationality.
+French inheritance law derives from the French civil code and operates a residence-based system regarding inheritance law.
+This means French inheritance law applies to all French residents regardless of nationality.

-Contrary to laws in most English-speaking countries – typically allowing assets to be left to anyone you choose and, if there is no will, spouses inherit over children – French inheritance laws practice forced heirship, protecting the direct line of descent – that is, children, grandchildren, and parents.
-Traditionally the intent was to protect the family, for example, to stop an unscrupulous outsider from coercing an elderly person to disinherit family members, although more than half die without a valid will.
+Forced heirship rules protect the direct line of descent – that is, children, grandchildren, and parents.
+Traditionally, the intent of this was to protect the family – for example, to stop an unscrupulous outsider from coercing an elderly person to disinherit family members.

-French inheritance law is restrictive and forced heirship applies to children.
-So, irrespective of the specifications of a will, a certain proportion of the deceased’s estate (called the reserve) must be set aside for children, or the spouse if there are no children.
+However, forced heirship rules mean that, irrespective of any will, a certain proportion of the estate must go to the deceased’s children or spouse.
 After this, the remainder can be distributed freely according to a French will.

 Children can renounce their right to a French inheritance, if done in the presence of two notaries.
-However, this cannot be revoked after the parent’s death.
+This cannot be revoked after the parent’s death.

 Under inheritance law in France, the amount set aside as the reserve is as follows: